Trinity Church

 • Back Bay

-The unabashedly ornate Trinity Church is the visual centerpiece of Copley Square.
-The church is known for its extensive murals—almost every inch of wall was handpainted by a team led by American artist John La Farge.
-The impressive stained-glass windows include four that were designed by the English Pre-Raphaelite painter Edward Burne-Jones and made by Arts and Crafts pioneer William Morris.
+Trinity Church is the visual centerpiece of Copley Square.
+The Richardsonian Romanesque building was completed by Henry Hobson Richardson in 1877.
+It’s known for its extensive wall murals—almost every inch was hand-painted by a team led by American artist John La Farge.
+The impressive stained-glass windows, meanwhile, include four that were designed by the English Pre-Raphaelite painter Edward Burne-Jones and made by Arts and Crafts movement pioneer William Morris.
+You can take guided tours offered Tuesday–Saturday, as well as see concerts and visit other events that are open to the public.

 Advertising